adafii/ties323/server/README.md

 - VPS provider offered an option to connect servers to a private network, 10.0.0.0/24.
 This was quick to set up and might come useful later.
 - I noticed that the servers are isolated in the private network and can only communicate through the router 10.0.0.1

-### Setting firewal for ns-ofu (40 minutes)
+### Setting firewall for ns-ofu (40 minutes)

-- By default there is no firewall service running on AlmaLinux.
 - I decided to use nftables to configure firewall.
 - Getting the firewall rules right took some studying, because I haven't used nftables much.
 Luckily, there was a simple example configuration and [RHEL manuals](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/configuring_firewalls_and_packet_filters/getting-started-with-nftables_firewall-packet-filters).
 - I edited the ruleset to allow:
     - Incoming TCP connections to SSH port 2288
-    - Established TCP connections
+    - Returning traffic
     - ICMP
+- Outgoing traffic seems to be allowed by default
 - After enabling and starting nftables service:
 ```
 $ sudo nft list ruleset